 Freeze’s club is top 50 in both passing and rushing defense, but it is adding to the No. 24 turnovers gained category that will really get the defense rolling.
 The key to stopping the Dawgs is not shutting down their offense, it is forcing them into turnovers.
 If Ole Miss wins the turnover battle and gets at least three from Georgia, this game could make the SEC East race a lot more hectic.
 Hunker down Rebels.

-Tags: Aaron Murray Charles Sawyer Chief Brown Cj Johnson Cliff Coleman Cody Prewitt Dave Wommack Denzel Nkemdiche Featured Georgia Football Hugh Freeze Issac Gross John Theus Keith Marshall Malcolm Mitchell Mark Richt Marlon Brown Ole Miss Football Popular Senquez Golson Tavarres King Todd Gurley Trae Elston Uriah Grant
+Tags: Aaron Murray Charles Sawyer Chief Brown Cj Johnson Cliff Coleman Cody Prewitt Dave Wommack Denzel Nkemdiche Georgia Football Hugh Freeze Issac Gross John Theus Keith Marshall Malcolm Mitchell Mark Richt Marlon Brown Ole Miss Football Senquez Golson Tavarres King Todd Gurley Trae Elston Uriah Grant